 To help us along this creative endeavor we read up, watched video tutorials, consulted the experts, and put together the best (and simplest) possible step-by-step guide to making a wreath.
 Just remember, the process is the same no matter the style of wreath, or season.

-Onto the wreath you're making—you’ll need the following:
+Onto the wreath you've now committed to making—you’ll need the following:

-- Metal wreath form (we used a 12-inch round form here but pick any size you like -- you can find them online and at most craft stores)
+- We have found that a metal wire frame is the most versatile support for wreaths (we used a 12-inch round form here but go with whatever size suits you can find them online and at most craft stores)

 - 22-gauge floral wire, cut into 5-inch strips

 - Floral shears, like this one